 So, you're here to find out which is the easiest brass instrument to learn?
 Well, we all have a love for music; either performing, wanting to perform, or merely listening and appreciating.
-Every member of staff here at Normans Musical Instruments is a musician.
-We all have our own ‘passion’ for a particular instrument, and styles of music we love to listen to.
-Personally, I have the most eclectic love of musical taste.
+Most of the staff here at Normans are musicians - we all have our own passion for a particular instrument and styles of music we love to listen to.
+Personally, I have the most eclectic of musical taste.
 Big Band, Brass Band, Jazz, Wind Band, 80’s Synth Pop, 2-Tone & Ska… and Elgar.
 Now that is some ‘variations’!

 I told you it was eclectic!